galaxyproject/planemo/docs/appliance.rst

 account (with a configured and active payment method) at cloud.google.com.

 The first thing you'll want to do is get the gcloud_ administration utility installed and configured.
-Once you've installed gcloud, you can authenticate with
+Once you've installed gcloud, you can authenticate and (optionally) set your default project, zone, and region (example below, but you should choose whatever region and zone are appropriate for your location).
+If you set these defaults, you will not have to supply them to all subsequent commands.

 ::

     gcloud auth login
+    gcloud config set project YOUR-PROJECT-NAME
+    gcloud config set compute/region us-central1    (replace us-central1 with another region if desired) gcloud config set compute/zone us-central1-f    (same for the zone us-central1-f)

-Import the image to your account with the following statement, replacing YOUR-PROJECT-NAME with the appropriate GCE project name.
+Import the image to your account with the following statement.
 This will only need to be done one time, unless you delete the image from your account.

 ::

-    gcutil --project="YOUR-PROJECT-NAME" addimage planemo-machine-image http://storage.googleapis.com/galaxyproject_images/planemo_machine.image.tar.gz
+    gcloud compute images create planemo-machine --source-uri=http://storage.googleapis.com/galaxyproject_images/planemo_machine.image.tar.gz

 To launch the image as a fresh instance, use the following command.
 This command will, upon completion, display an external ip address that you can